This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Official Match

-- An official match occurs during any Generation Esports (HSEL, MSEL, NJCAAE, etc) tournament.
+- An official match occurs during any Generation Esports (HSEL, MSEL, NJCAAE, etc.) tournament.
 Regular Season, Playoff, and Final matches qualify as official matches.

 -